Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-12/_posts/2001-02-01-Tinkercad-3D-Design.md

 # 3D Designs

-<a href="" target="_new">Video</a>

 In the last section, we used code blocks to manipulate 3D shapes.
-Now, we can focus on the design of your 3D project.
+Now, we can focus on the design of your 3D project by using <a href="https://www.tinkercad.com/dashboard?type=tinkercad&collection=designs" target="_new">3D Design</a>.
 With 3D Design, you can do anything you want.
 Take a look at the right-hand side for shapes, characters, letters, connectors, and so much more.

 The best part of 3D printing is that it allows you to create objects that you would otherwise have to purchase.